TDStrasser/KookaBlockly-Reference/docs/source/control.rst

 Every Loop
 ----------

 This block runs the blocks nested inside in a repeated loop.

 The loop will run forever unless externally stopped by exiting the script, or resetting the Kookaberry or removing power from the Kookaberry.

-Another name is a Repeat Forever loop.
+Another name for this block is the Repeat Forever loop.

 .. image:: images/every-loop.png
    :width: 150